 Pre-Pay Future Expenses

-While COVID has changed many things, some things stay the same.
-Such as the potential benefits of pre-paying next year’s expenses to claim as a tax deduction against this year’s income.
+One of the ongoing techniques that many people are not aware of is the potential benefit of pre-paying next year’s expenses to claim as a tax deduction against this year’s income.

 Some examples are pre-paying 12 months worth of premiums for your income protection insurance or work-related expenses such as professional subscriptions and union fees.
 If you are unsure what you can claim, the ATO has a guide for a range of occupations.